 Source Budget Est. Staff Effort

-FTA S. 5303 \$ 66,250 33 weeks
+FTA S. 5303 \$ 58,750 29 weeks

 PVTA S. 5307 \$ 81,250 41 weeks

-TOTAL \$147,500 74 weeks
+TOTAL \$140,000 70 weeks

-Direct Labor \$67,816

-Indirect Costs \$79,684 1

-Task 3.3Regional Freight Planning
+Task 3.3 Regional Freight Planning

 Work with appropriate public and private partners to plan for the efficient movement of freight.
 Freight modes covered under this task include rail, truck, air (when applicable), water (when applicable) and pipelines.
-This task will also incorporate new freight planning requirements as identified in the FAST Act and recommendations specific to the Pioneer Valley MPO included as part of the Massachusetts State Freight Plan.
+This task incorporates the freight planning requirements of the FAST Act and recommendations specific to the Pioneer Valley MPO included in the Massachusetts State Freight Plan.